Boom - Tidal

-The tidal boom has been developed to protect coast lines and rivers with high tidal movements.
+- Tidal booms have been developed to protect coastlines and rivers with high tidal movements.

-fills the water ballast chambers with water drawn from the deployment
+- The boom is inflated with a backpack air-blower.
+A small petrol-driven pump fills the water ballast chambers with water drawn from the deployment location.